-Finally, there is a need for a common language regarding desired performance with respect to energy, comfort, health, costs, etc.: What do we actually mean when we use certain terms and what is or is not included in the calculations?
+To retain the focus among professionals on customer interests there is a need for a common language regarding desired performance with respect to energy, comfort, health, costs, etc.: What do we actually mean when we use certain terms and what is or is not included in the calculations?
 Making the ambitions and preconditions explicit and measurable at the beginning of the project creates an unambiguous view of the destination for all parties involved.
 Through the use and intelligent interpretation of a functional program of requirements and a validation & verification (V&V) plan throughout all project phases, the proper course of action can then be secured throughout the project.